tomicz/unity-procedurally-generated-grid/README.md

 ```

-This method will load triangles and vertices into the mesh.
-Also, it will recalculate all the normals.
+By calling this method, both triangles and vertices will be loaded into the mesh, while all normals will be recalculated as well.
 ```
 private void LoadMeshData(Mesh mesh)
 {